 - General Mills (of cereal fame) buys Lionel (and thus American Flyer), and eventually produces items under the name "Fundimensions".

 - The NESGA is merged into the NASG.
 The NESGA's name was last used in the 1973 Convention.
-Russ Mobley resigned as General Directory and Ed Schumacher took over.
+Russ Mobley resigned as the NASG's General Directory and Ed Schumacher took over.

 The "NASG, Inc." was created in New York, established as a non-profit corporation.
 The NASG, Inc. approved the scale standards (different, at the time, from the NMRA's S-scale standard).
 Jack

 McGarry authored most of the constitution, while Wally Collins did the legal work.

 - The S Gauge Herald publishes its last issue (primarily due to increased costs of printing, but also editor Frank Titman didn't think there was much hope

 S-scale; they were unaware of the plans by American Models, see further below).